hmrc/pillar2-service-guide/source/documentation/index.md

 ### Compatible software

 “Compatible software” can mean a single end-to-end piece of software or a set of compatible software products.
-Any software needs to meet the minimum functionality standards, which are defined here.
+Any software needs to meet these minimum functionality standards.

 - Provide HMRC with transaction monitoring fraud prevention header data.
 - Submit a UKTR, or a BTN.